bearmentor-community/thegalacticnews/README.md

 - [Hashnode](https://hashnode.com)
 - [Dev.to](https://dev.to)

-The noticable difference is that in The Galactic News, only authorized or allowed users can be authors and post articles.
+The noticable differences in The Galactic News:

+- Only authorized or allowed users can be authors and post articles.
 So not every user able to become an author as they have to be verified first.
+- There is no comment section.
+Discussion can be done in other channels.

 ## Authors